FeatureBaseDB/java-pilosa/README.md

 PqlQuery bitmapQuery = stargazer.bitmap(1, 100);  // corresponds to PQL: Bitmap(frame='stargazer', stargazer_id=1)
 ```

-`Union` queries work on columns; use the database object to create them:
+`Union` queries work on columns; use the index object to create them:

 ```java
 PqlQuery query = repository.union(bitmapQuery1, bitmapQuery2);
 ```

-In order to increase througput, you may want to batch queries sent to the Pilosa server. `database.batchQuery` method is used for that purpose:
+In order to increase througput, you may want to batch queries sent to the Pilosa server. `index.batchQuery` method is used for that purpose:

 ```java
 PqlQuery query = repository.batchQuery(